DURHAM POLICE CHIEF

 He added that those black women were “affirmative action picks” who had to “go steal a white person’s slot to be taken somewhat seriously.”

-During a 2023 podcast, Kirk is heard to say, “If I'm dealing with somebody in customer service who's a moronic Black woman, I don't -- I wonder is she there because of her excellence, or is she there because affirmative action?
+During a 2023 podcast, Kirk is heard to say, “If I'm dealing with somebody in customer service who's a moronic Black woman, I don't -- I wonder is she there because of her excellence, or is she there because of affirmative action?
 It almost creates thought patterns that are not necessarily wholesome.
 It creates resentment, doesn't it?
 This is not a way to design society.”

 He also said that if he got on a plane, and saw that the pilot was black, that that would concern him, a not-so veiled slam at DEI (diversity, equity and inclusion) policies.
 Kirk also called passage of the Civil Rights Act of 1964 a “mistake.”